-- Note 1 Documented procedure to include the following considerations: - A pilot shall remain at the controls at all times.
-No passengers are to be onboard during refuelling. - · Fire fighting capability is to be available and manned. - The aircraft operator's Operations Manual is to detail all aspects of hot refuelling, including personnel training, sequence of aircraft grounding and duties of personnel (in addition to the pilot) required: (minimum of three for helicopter ops one for refuelling, one for pump shut-off and one for fireguard). - ${\boldsymbol{\cdot}}$ Radios are not to be used during refuelling. - Anti-collision lights, radio altimeter, radar, transponder and DME equipment should be switched OFF. - Prior to removing the fuel cap and inserting the fuel nozzle or connecting the pressure hose into the aircraft fuel tank, grounding wires running from the fuel station and from the fuel hose to the aircraft should be connected. - When refuelling is completed, the Pilot-in-Command shall verify that all equipment is removed, the fuel cap has been securely replaced and the aircraft is properly configured for flight. - Correct fuel loads should be confirmed by the Pilot-in-Command prior to departure.
+Note 1 - Documented procedure to include the following considerations:

+- No passengers are to be onboard during refuelling unless the Pilot-in-Command assesses it safer to do so.
+In this event the passengers are to receive a safety brief prior to refuelling.
+No side well-seats are to be used (e.g. Bell 212, 214, 412) - Fire fighting capability is to be available and manned - The aircraft operator's Operations Manual is to detail all aspects of hot refuelling, including personnel training, sequence of aircraft grounding and duties of personnel (in addition to the pilot) required: (minimum of three for helicopter ops - one for refuelling, one for pump shut-off and one for fireguard) - · Radios are not to be used during refuelling - Anti-collision lights, radio altimeter, radar, transponder and DME equipment should be switched OFF - Prior to removing the fuel cap and inserting the fuel nozzle or connecting the pressure hose into the aircraft fuel tank, grounding wires running from the fuel station and from the fuel hose to the aircraft should be connected - When refuelling is completed, the Pilot-in-Command shall verify that all equipment is removed, the fuel cap has been securely replaced and the aircraft is properly configured for flight - Correct fuel loads should be confirmed by the Pilot-in-Command prior to departure.